tonywong-com/data-matcher/README.md

 With this algorithm, it is challenging to achieve horizontal scalability by running a shared memory store (e.g. Redis) and a cluster of compute nodes.

-When processing each row, a compute node needs to lock the whole hash_table for both read and write, to avoid this race condition:
+When processing each row, a compute node needs to lock the whole hash-table for both read and write, to avoid this race condition:
 * NodeA look up phone from shared memory, thinking it is unique.
 * While NodeA continues processing the same row, NodeB write this phone to the shared memory.
 However, NodeB's record is actually a duplicate of NodeA's.
 * Without table-locking, NodeA misses the chance to detect this deplicate, resulting in incorrect result.